Skull Augmentation & Reduction

 Small Head & Large Skull Augmentations

-Increasing the size of the head in more than one skull area can be done through either the application of large amounts of bone cements or a large custom skull implant.
+Increasing the size of the head in more than one skull area can be done through either the application of large amounts of bone cements or a custom skull implant.
 My preference today is to use a custom implant because the work of creating the dimensions of the skull augmentation needed, in both surface area coverage and thicknesses, is done before the surgery.
-This also ensures the smoothest augmentation surface with thin and non-visible or nonpalpable implant transitions to the surrounding skull surfaces.
-This may also allow for a slightly smaller incisional length to place it.
+This also ensures the smoothest augmentation surface with thin and non-visible/nonpalpable implant transitions to the surrounding skull surfaces.
+This may also allow for a smaller incisional length to place it.

 When the size of the skull implant covers almost or all of the entire skull surface, it is neither possible to manufacture or surgically placed such a large implant as a single piece.
 Thus such large custom skull implants are designed and placed as a split or two-piece type implant.

 The other two-piece custom skull implant technique is the stacked or overlay method.
 This is done when uncertainty exists about whether the volume of the skull implant designed can be successfully implanted. (adequate scalp closure over it) As one gets over a 150cc implant volume the stretch of the scalp in most people becomes the limiting factor.
 Thus the implant can be designed in two pieces with the base volume being the inner piece (the implant volume one is certain will fit) and the overlay (second piece) which fits on top of the base implant.
 If the the scalp stretch will permit the overlay piece can be added.
 If not then one does not have to have the problem of a large skull implant that does not fit which then has to be hand carved down in size.